norydev/NoryDev.github.io/_posts/2024-01-20-inertia-thin-your-frontend-framework.md

 ---
 layout: blogpost
-title: Inertia - Thin your Frontend framework
+title: Inertia - Thin your frontend framework
 subhead: Something in-between a Single Page Application and server-side rendering
 excerpt: Do you want to use your frontend framework as a pure component library, responsible for presentation only?
 Then InertiaJS may help you.
 categories: code